qutip/qutip/doc/installation.rst

     sudo port install py34-cython
     sudo port install py34-ipython +notebook+parallel

-Now, we want to tell OSX which Python and iPython we are going to use
+Now, we want to tell OS X which Python and iPython we are going to use

 .. code-block:: bash

     sudo port select python python34
     sudo port select ipython ipython34
+    sudo port select pip pip34

-To install QuTiP from Macports, run
+To install QuTiP, run

 .. code-block:: bash

-    sudo port install py-qutip
+    sudo pip install qutip --install-option=--with-f90mc

 Finally, we want to set the macports compiler to the vanilla GCC version.
 From the command line type::